felleg/felleg.gitlab.io-backup/content/books/book-54-why-has-nobody-told-me-this-before.md

 :star: Star quotes:

 1. (p.
-35) You can't control the thoguhts that arrive in your mind.
+35) You can't control the thoughts that arrive in your mind.
 You can control what you do once they appear.
 1. (p.
 35) Notice how you can choose to focus in on a thought, like Jim Carrey putting the mask over his face (in the movie The Mask), or you